icaros-usc/pyribs/docs/tutorials.md

 We recommend new users start with these tutorials which demonstrate how to use the key algorithms in pyribs.

-- {doc}`tutorials/lunar_lander`: Covers CMA-MAE and CMA-ME, two algorithms ideal for a wide range of quality diversity problems.
+- {doc}`tutorials/lunar_lander`: Covers the CMA-ME algorithm and various basic library features.
+- {doc}`tutorials/lunar_lander_mae`: Shows how to implement CMA-MAE, a powerful alternative to CMA-ME.
-- {doc}`tutorials/tom_cruise_dqd`: Covers CMA-MAEGA and CMA-MEGA, two algorithms which work well in differentiable quality diversity problems (problems where gradients are available).
+- {doc}`tutorials/tom_cruise_dqd`: Covers CMA-MEGA and CMA-MAEGA, two algorithms designed for differentiable quality diversity problems (problems where gradients are available).
 - {doc}`tutorials/cma_mae`: Dives into the finer details of configuring MAE algorithms like CMA-MAE and CMA-MAEGA.